beans

 Freshly roasted beans give the most prominent crema in an espresso shot.

-However, when it comes to espresso beans you can break some of the normal coffee rules.
+However, when it comes to espresso beans, you can break some of the regular coffee rules.
 The beverage is so concentrated that you don’t need much acidity.
-For that reason, a properly grown robusta can actually taste delicious as a single-origin espresso.
+For that reason, an adequately grown robusta can taste delicious as a single-origin espresso.

-Also, the species naturally has a higher content of caffeine and produces more crema than arabica, which might be attractive to some.
+Also, the species naturally has a higher caffeine content and produces more crema than arabica, which might be attractive to some.

 However, the main appeal of the robusta that you’ll see in commercial blends is that it’s cheap.